Robby Gordon: Cup Series

 Gordon's Winston Cup debut came in 1991, driving two races, including the Daytona 500 for Junie Donlavey in the No. 90 Ford.
 In 1993, Gordon drove the No. 28 Texaco-sponsored Ford for Robert Yates Racing at Talladega in the team's first race after the death of driver Davey Allison.
 In 1994, Gordon drove in one race for Michael Kranefuss starting and finishing 38th at Michigan.
 In 1996, Gordon raced at Charlotte in what was one of the first starts ever for Dale Earnhardt, Inc. He also raced at Rockingham and Phoenix for Felix Sabates.
 Gordon's first full-time ride came in 1997 with Felix Sabates' Team SABCO.
 Gordon raced in 22 starts with SABCO, and captured the pole at Atlanta.
 He also finished fourth at Watkins Glen, his only top-ten finish of the year.
-In 1998, Gordon ran only one race, in the #96 CAT car for Buz McCall, at Sears Point.
+In 1998, Gordon ran only one race, in the No. 96 CAT car for Buz McCall, at Sears Point.
 He returned to NASCAR full-time in 2000, attempting to run his own team.
 Again, the results were disappointing; he failed to qualify for several races and finished with only two top-tens in seventeen starts.

 Gordon started the 2001 season driving for Morgan-McClure Motorsports in the No. 4 Kodak-sponsored Chevrolet, but was replaced by Kevin Lepage after only five races.
 Gordon returned to racing in a one-off agreement with Ultra Motorsports, where he replaced the team's regular driver Mike Wallace in the No. 7 NationsRent-sponsored Ford for the June race at Sears Point.
 Gordon was leading that race near the end, but was passed by Tony Stewart, when Gordon repeatedly fought to hold off a lapped Kevin Harvick, which gave Stewart the chance to overtake Gordon and win the race.

-Later in the same season, he joined Richard Childress Racing as a replacement for an injured Mike Skinner.
+Later in the same season, Gordon joined Richard Childress Racing as a replacement for an injured Mike Skinner.
 In the rescheduled season finale at New Hampshire, Gordon was engaged in a closing-laps battle with eventual champion Jeff Gordon (no relation).
 With 16 laps to go, leader Jeff Gordon (who ended up leading 257 of the 300 laps) was stuck behind the 12th place No. 77 car of Robert Pressley trying to stay on the lead lap, with Robby right on his tail.
 In the middle of turns three and four, Robby gave a bump to Jeff while he had slowed down to try and pass the lapped car of Mike Wallace, sending him into Wallace's No. 12 car and inflicting damage on the 24 car.
 Jeff was black flagged while attempting to retaliate under caution, and Robby went on to earn a controversial first career victory.
 The race, which had originally been scheduled for September, was postponed after the September 11 attacks, and after the event Gordon announced he would donate all his winnings to the victims of the 9/11 attacks.